 Second Mate, Mercantile Marine, S.S.
 “Torrington”

 William Thompson Atkinson was born in 1888 in Cardiff to Captain William Thompson, a master mariner originally from Corbridge, Northumberland, and Elizabeth Atkinson née Davies.
 He was probably born in the Canton area of Cardiff but the family later move to 39 Crwys Road and William attends Cardiff Higher Grade School (Howard Gardens).
+He was emEmployed as a solicitor’s clerk in Barry before going to sea.
 He followed his father into the merchant navy but loses his life in a cruel fashion. aged 28.
 He was serving as Second Mate on the SS Torrington.
 On 8 April 1917 the ship was sailing from Italy to Cardiff to load coal for the Italian railways.
 Shortly after 11.30am she was torpedoed by a German submarine, 150 miles off the Isles of Scilly.
 The torpedo hit forward of the bridge.
 A submarine then surfaced and opened fire on the ship.
 Capt.
 Starkey ordered his men into the lifeboats, but the submarine came alongside.
 Capt.
 Starkey was ordered below deck of the U-boat, which he did thinking he could save his men.
 Some of the crew went on the deck of the U-boat, whilst others remained in a lifeboat.
 The captain of the U-boat then ordered the vessel to dive remarking that “the others could swim”.
 Through the submerging of the U-boat about 20 member of the Torrington’s crew were washed off and killed.
 The remaining crew in the lifeboat were never heard of again.
 In total thirty four members of the crew were killed and Capt.
 Starkey was the only survivor.
 Wilhelm Werner, the captain of the submarine, and his actions had become well known to the authorities and he was charged with war crimes.
 He should have been on trial at Leipzig, but he fled to Brazil and was never tired for his crimes.
 William Atkinson is remembered on the Tower Hill memorial for merchant seamen in London and the Howardian war memorial plaque.
 Commonwealth War Graves Commission record.

 LESLIE HYDE ATWILL